KomalSaiVulchi/JobSeek/README.md

 JobSeek is a full-stack job portal where applicants can find and apply to jobs, and companies can post jobs, review applicants, and manage application statuses.

-This repo contains both the React frontend (Vite + Tailwind) and the Node/Express + MongoDB backend, deployed together on Vercel.
+This repo contains both the React frontend (Vite + Tailwind) and the Node/Express + MongoDB backend.
+You can deploy everything in a single Vercel project, or keep the frontend on Vercel and run the backend on Render (recommended for an always-on API).

 ---